TheAbstractDev/scheduly/README.md

 ---------------------------------------
 ##### Note
-- If the Scheduling interval is at the cron format, the job will be executed every Scheduling Interval else.
+- If the `scheduling interval` is at the cron format, the job will be executed every `scheduling interval`.
-- If the Scheduling inverval is at the human interval format, the job will be executed once at the scheduling Interval
+- If the `scheduling inverval` is at the human interval format, the job will be executed once at the `scheduling interval`.

 ## Removing Jobs
 ### removeJobs